azuredevcollege/trainingdays/day6/challenges/challenge5.md

 <img src="./img/acr21.png">

 - Congratulations!
-We could succesfully deploy our application to AKS cluster.
+We could successfully deploy our application to AKS cluster.
 Let's access it and see if it works properly.
 To be able to do that we have to get external ip address of the phpapp service.

 Type:
 ```shell